kaylon/fate-template/README.md

 - Adversaries and custom blocks: Use the provided YAML/Markdown syntax for easy entry and automatic styling.
 - Troubleshooting: If you get errors, ensure Pandoc and LaTeX are correctly installed and that your image paths are correct.
 - Sometimes special characters in tables (like `#`, `&`, etc.) can cause issues.
 If you encounter problems, try escaping them with double backslash (`\\#`).
-- Use the example.md file as a reference for formatting and structure.
+- Use the `example.md` file as a reference for formatting and structure, you can the generated output in [output/example.pdf](output/example.pdf).
 This file is an AI generated module, so it is not accurate or complete, but it serves as a good example.
 - If you need to customize the colours or styles, you can modify the `template.tex` file in the `tex/` directory.
 Look for the `% --- Colors ---` block to change colors, or adjust any settings as needed.

 ## License